albertllousas/implementing-hexagonal-architecture/readme.md

           consumers, console and many others belong here.

-    - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction with the outside world to our domain, they are called from the insdie the hexagon, from our app domain/usecases .
-Repository implementations, http-client wrappers or queue producers are the most common ones...
+    - *Driven/secondary/output*: They implement the driven ports of our domain, they adapt any external interaction with the outside world to our domain, they are called from the inside of the hexagon, either the app domain or the usecases.
+Repository implementations, http-client or queue producers are the most common ones.

 #### Flow of calls